kmcgillivray/courses/README.md

 ### Perspectives on Industrial Design: The World of Objects

 It's easy to take for granted the objects in our lives.
 What makes a high quality object and a low quality object?
 How does our relationship with objects influence our lives?
 What cultural differences exist in how people relate to objects?
 What ideas guide the people who design these objects?
 What is the relationship between the designer, the designed object, and the people who interact with it?
+This course focuses especially on Japanese design.

 Reading list: